Deep Reinforcement Learning for Resource Constrained Multiclass Scheduling in Wireless Networks: Problem Statement

-The problem we consider here involves a system in which a set of randomly arriving users communicate over a time varying wireless channel with a base station (BS) (service provider).
-We consider the challenging setting where users belong to different service classes with heterogeneous requirements and demands.
-Users request that their traffic is served according to QoS requirements imposed by the service class they belong to.
-Each class specifies the amount of data to be delivered, the maximum tolerable latency, and the ``importance/priority" of each user.
-At each time step, a centralized scheduler (at the BS) takes as input the (time varying) set of active users belonging to different service classes and has to decide (i) which user to serve, and (ii) how to allocate the limited communication resources per time step, in order to maximize the long-term ``importance" weighted sum of satisfied users.
-A user is considered to be satisfied whenever it has successfully received its requested data within the maximum tolerable latency as specified by its service class.
+We consider the problem of heterogeneous scheduling and resource allocation, which involves a BS handling a set of randomly arriving service requests belonging to different classes with heterogeneous requirements.
+Each class defines the requirements and the expected Quality of Service (QoS) guarantees for its users.
+Observing this time-varying set of heterogeneous requests, the objective of the scheduler at each time slot is two-fold: (i) carefully select which subset of user requests to satisfy, and (ii) allocate the finite resources amongst the selected user requests.
+The performance metric to maximize is the long-term importance-based weighted sum of successfully satisfied requests.
+A request is considered to be satisfied whenever the user has received the requested data within the maximum tolerable latency specified by its service class.